-Say you jumped on Google and typed in ‘digital marketing Melbourne’, in the hopes of finding a local marketing company to assist you with your website needs.
+Say you jumped on Google and typed in ‘digital marketing Melbourne’, in the hopes of finding a local SEO company to assist you with your website needs.

 You’re scrolling through a bunch of companies, which, let’s face it they all look pretty similar.
 So, how do you know which ones are trustworthy and which ones aren’t?

 In fact, according to a recent survey by Bright Local, 84% of people trust online reviews as much as a personal recommendation, and 90% of consumers will form their opinion on a business after reading as few as ten reviews.

 Do you do this?
 If you do, it’s easy to see why online reviews play a big part in developing business reputations.

 Why are Online Reviews Important for Your Business?

 Reviews on Google, Yelp and even Facebook give consumers a unique insight into your business from the perspective of past or current clients.

 Online reviews will stand out in Google listings, make your business look trustworthy, and, this is the big one, they’ll help you attract more customers!

 Research has found that 54% of people will visit a website after reading a positive online review.

 So, if you want to attract more leads, signups or sales (which we’re assuming you do), reviews will help you do this.
 If you have a number of positive reviews, people will feel more comfortable doing business with.
 According to Marketing Land, 90% of people make buying decisions based on online reviews.